kkortes/quickstart/README.md

 - Get rid of `uuid` dependency
 - Get rid of `react-transition-group` dependency
 - Make it so that `<Crow />` can handle `null` (not creating white space)
+- Get eslint to work by ignoring all `node_module`-directories in subfolders

 ### Switch snippet